BODY DETOXIFICATION, SIMPLY PUT, IS THE PROCESS OF REMOVING TOXINS FROM THE BODY.

-NATURAL DETOXIFICATION: The processes by which the individual’s own body biochemical structure works to neutralize or eliminate toxins that are considered to be foreign.
-The biochemical processes work to remove the foreign substance from the tissues and metabolize it into a less toxic form or cause it to bind or complex with one of the many transport systems in the body so that its toxic properties are neutralized, or reduce it to a form that is more easily excreted.
-This is a normal body process that is enzymatic in nature often requiring cofactors that are derived from essential nutrients, whether from food or from supplements.
+NATURAL DETOXIFICATION: The processes by which the individual’s own body biochemical structure works to neutralise or eliminate toxins that are considered to be foreign.
+The biochemical processes work to remove the foreign substance from the tissues and metabolise it into a less toxic form or cause it to bind or complex with one of the many transport systems in the body so that its toxic properties are neutralised, or reduce it to a form that is more easily excreted.
+This is a normal body process that is enzymatic in nature often requiring co-factors that are derived from essential nutrients, whether from food or from supplements.
 Chronic toxicity with persistent symptoms can be related to chronic nutritional deficits or metabolic impairments.

 ASSISTED DETOXIFICATION: Normally accomplished by the administration of drugs orally, by injection, or intravenously.
 Such drugs are usually designed to bind, complex, or change the chemical structure of a particular toxin and change to reduce its toxic properties or to make it easier to eliminate from the body.

 DETOXIFICATION OF PARASITES AND FUNGUS: DO NOT ATTEMPT WITHOUT THE ASSISTANCE OF YOUR MEDICAL DR. (Click on the link as per below for more information) https://www.facebook.com/kylebrycesmith/videos/1941566752909058/?mibextid=Nif5oz

 What is Chelation?